gavinln/windows-ubuntu-tips/terminal-software.md

 * alacritty - does not support ligatures and difficult to setup
 * kitty - does not run on windows
+* wezterm - runs on windows - TODO: try it

 ## File explorer